 How many teams are there?

-We have three fall teams with ten members each, all competing in whatever fall invitational we attend that semester.
-From that pool, we then “stack” into two competition teams (Crimson and White) and one practice team (Houndstooth) for the spring semester.
+We have four fall teams with ten members each, all competing in the fall invitationals we attend that semester.
+From that pool, we then “stack” into four competition teams (A, B, C, & D) for the spring semester.

 When do we practice?